-- 6.1 Members of the Recruitment Community must successfully complete the Safer Recruitment Training and obtain the Certificate in Safer Recruitment, a copy of which must be sent to the regional HR Department. - 6.2 We believe training further strengthens and safeguards students in schools by helping to deter and prevent abuse; as such this is also a mandatory requirement for all Cognita employees who have a lead role in the safeguarding/child protection of students in a school. - The online training is currently available from the NSPCC eLearning Portal (content formally managed by the UK Department for Education) via; https://learning.nspcc.org.uk/training/safer-recruitment-education

-In addition, face-to-face Safer Recruitment Training is also available from Cognita Accredited Safer Recruitment Trainers.
-This training must be undertaken in addition to the online NSPCC training and must be recorded with the local HR team.
+- 6.1 It is best practice for those involved in the Recruitment Process to have successfully completed Safer Recruitment Training and have obtained the Certificate in Safer Recruitment by NSPCC (link below).
+At least one of the Interview Panel Members must have completed Safer Recruitment Training - 6.2 Members of the Recruitment Community must successfully complete the Safer Recruitment Training and obtain the Certificate in Safer Recruitment. - 6.3 We believe training further strengthens and safeguards students in schools by helping to deter and prevent abuse; as such this is also a mandatory requirement for all Cognita employees who have a lead role in the safeguarding/child protection of students in a school Refresher training must be completed every two years. - The online training is currently available from the NSPCC eLearning Portal (content formally managed by the UK Department for Education) and needs to be refreshed every two years via; https://learning.nspcc.org.uk/training/safer-recruitment-education - In addition, face-to-face Safer Recruitment Training is also available from Cognita Accredited Safer Recruitment Trainers.
+Where face-to-face Safer Recruitment Training occurs, confirmation of the training to be recorded and saved on the school training log

-(Step 2a) Role Profiles
+7 (Step 2a) Role Profiles

-Role Profiles, including the Person Specification should be reviewed for each new vacancy and must include the main duties and responsibilities specific to the needs of the role.
-It must also include a statement about the individual's responsibility for promoting and safeguarding the welfare of children s/he is responsible for, or comes into contact with, as below:
+- 7.1 Role Profiles, including the Person Specification should be reviewed for each new vacancy and must include the main duties and responsibilities experience and behaviours specific to the needs of the role, using the Role Profile Templates. - 7.2 Role Profiles must set out the safeguarding requirements of the role (setting out the extent that the role will involve contact with children and whether the individual will be engaging in regulated activity relevant to children).
+It must also include a statement about the individual's responsibility for promoting and safeguarding the welfare of children s/he is responsible for, or comes into contact with, as below: - To comply with safeguarding policies, procedures and code of conduct - To demonstrate a personal commitment to safeguarding and student/colleague wellbeing - To ensure that any safeguarding concerns or incidents are reported appropriately in line with policy - To engage in safeguarding training when required.